Instructor

 Format and Attendance

-- The lectures and the tutorial introduce the course material through the course notes.
+- The lectures introduce the course material through the course notes.
 Further study of the course notes is required, but reading in advance is not.
-Lectures and tutorials will have similar form.

 - The labs present ungraded lab questions, discuss their solution, introduce the graded assignment questions, and present the solutions to the assignment questions of the previous week.
 The solutions to lab questions and assignments are only presented in the lab sessions; they are not posted.